avisek123/React-Native-Feed/New_Architecture_README.md

 3. **Shadow Thread**: Calculates the layout positions of native elements before rendering.

-The relationship between the JavaScript and Native threads is mediated by a component called the Bridge.
+The relationship between the JavaScript and Native threads is mediated by a component called the **Bridge**.

 ![React-Native-Architecture-1](https://github.com/user-attachments/assets/d0ae2efd-4966-461b-b81d-a2b1718b0a65)